simpligility/android-maven-plugin/README.txt

     <extensions>true</extensions>
   </plugin>

-You should also remove any <version> tag, because leaving it out will use the latest bugfix release of version 1.
+You should also remove any <version> tag from the <plugin> tag, because removing it will use the latest bugfix release of version 1.